anoelsm/anoelsm.github.io/modeling_phytoplankton_communities.md

 ---
 layout: page
-title: Introduction to Modelling Phytoplankton Communities in R
+title: Introduction to modeling Phytoplankton Communities in R
 image:
 ---

 <h2>Introduction</h2>

-<p>In 2021, I was asked to do a guest lecture on modelling in R. I created a presentation and a lab exercise from scratch.
+<p>In 2021, I was asked to do a guest lecture on modeling in R. I created a presentation and a lab exercise from scratch.
 If you are interested, the following walk through explains how to develop a theoretical model.
 This is the basis of some of my modeling work such as that seen in <a href = "{{ 'Smith&Edwards-2019.html' | absolute_url }}">Smith and Edwards (2019). <i>Oikos</i></a>. <br />
 There are a number of different types of models but here I am mostly focusing on theoretical modeling of phytoplankton communities which involves, as I understand it, developing mathematical equations or frameworks based on fundamental principles and assumptions to describe and predict the behavior of a system.
 Here, I walk through how to build a basic NPZ (Nutrient-Phytoplankton-Zooplankton) model from scratch first starting with a very simple model of the biomass accumulation of a single bacterial taxa growing in culture.</p>

 <blockquote>Whilst I created the code and the presentation myself I had help and influences from outside sources that I would like to give credit to. <a href="https://sites.google.com/site/kyleedwardsresearch/">Dr. Kyle Edwards</a>  was my undergraduate mentor and the co-author of my first paper.
-Most of my basic knowledge of R and theoretical modelling comes from working with him. <a href="https://adbarton.scrippsprofiles.ucsd.edu/">Dr. Andrew Barton</a>  was my Ph.D. advisor and some of the framework I used to build the simple model (i.e. the comparing to "real" data) comes from a class he taught.
+Most of my basic knowledge of R and theoretical modeling comes from working with him. <a href="https://adbarton.scrippsprofiles.ucsd.edu/">Dr. Andrew Barton</a>  was my Ph.D. advisor and some of the framework I used to build the simple model (i.e. the comparing to "real" data) comes from a class he taught.
 And finally, <a href="https://www.polarmicrobes.org/">Dr. Jeff Bowman</a> is the instructor who's class I was presenting this to and he turned my R code into a nice clean R markdown file which was the basis for the lab exercises.
 Some of the explanation and questions below come from him.</blockquote>

 <hr class="major" />